d-a-v/echotester/README.md

 ```
 ## examples with esp8266/Arduino

-The https://github.com/d-a-v/uStream arduino library with its examples is needed.
+The https://github.com/d-a-v/transfer arduino library with its examples is needed.

 ### serial loopback

-On esp8266, flash the sketch ```EchoSerial.ino```.
+On esp8266, flash the sketch ```echoSerial.ino```.

 The serial checker can be used this way, with the initial flush option: